firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://www.maxmind.com/en/anonymous-proxy-fraudulent-ip-address-list).

-The last time downloaded was found to be dated: Wed Jun 10 22:45:13 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun 11 02:54:12 UTC 2015.

 The ipset `maxmind_proxy_fraud` has **524** entries, **524** unique IPs.